Construction

 Benefits of Escrow over Insurance/Bonds

-Some of the trust issues outlined above can be addressed through the purchase of a contract of insurance or a bond.
+Some of the trust shortfalls outlined above can be addressed through the purchase of a contract of insurance or a bond.
 These typically involve the payment of a fee (a "premium"), and in the event of default, the beneficiary under the policy must make a claim from the insurer or bondsman for their loss.

 This approach comes with four primary drawbacks: